top of page

 Dr. Mary Landon Darden

-Rapid and radical change in higher education, along with predictions that half of the U.S. higher education institutions will close in the next decade makes understanding and plotting the future success for colleges and universities more important than ever.
+Rapid and radical change in higher education, along with predictions that half of the U.S. higher education institutions will close in the next decade, makes understanding and plotting the future success for colleges and universities more important than ever.
 Darden will share findings from research on the future of higher education and provide a landscape view of where higher education appears to be heading and what might be done to proactively set a course for maximal success.
-Darden will also provide tools on how to create, launch, and plan from an institutional SWOT that is focused on innovation and the future.
+Darden will also provide tools on how to create, launch, and plan from an institutional assessment that is focused on innovation and the future.

-Research Findings on Future Institutional Success – Admissions, Recruiting, Retention, Messaging, and Customer Service / Micro-Target Marketing with Regional Businesses, Organizations and Institutions
+Research Findings on Future Institutional Success: Admissions, Recruiting, Retention, Messaging, and Customer Service / Micro-Target Marketing with Regional Businesses, Organizations and Institutions

 Colleges and universities have long depended on tradition, established practices, often siloed departments, and high levels of autonomy at many levels.
 When studying a number of institutions, we found that too often, rather than facilitating recruiting and admissions, they were actually better at discouraging students from attending.
 Messaging was frequently negative and top administrators were often unaware of what students were hearing.
 We must learn from those who have successfully navigated these areas and who continue to improve in order to thrive in the future.
 This workshop will contain specific examples and exercises in ramping up prospective student relations by developing micro-target marketing partnerships within a region.